GeoffreyCollins/cse280_hw/prove04.md

 **Answer**:
 * Is Well Defined because every x value in the function will point to some unique y value.
 * Not One-to-One because some of the x values will point to the same y value, like -2, and a line would hit the graph more than once.
-* Not Onto because multiple x's will hit the same value in some instances.
+* Not Onto because it will not be able to hit all real numbers, in this case any negative number.

 ## Question 3 (9 points)